A Guide to Bearer Tokens: JWT vs. Opaque Tokens

 In modern application design, it's a best practice to decouple authorization from application code — moving access control decisions out of hardcoded logic and into policy-driven systems.
 This approach is known as externalized authorization, and it's often implemented using policy as code: structured, declarative rules that define who can access what, and under which conditions.

-statements scattered across your codebase, you define your access rules in one central place — just like you would with infrastructure-as-code tools.
+Instead of relying on static checks inside JWTs or imperative if statements scattered across your codebase, you define your access rules in one central place — just like you would with infrastructure-as-code tools.
 This allows for:

 Permit.io is an authorization as a service provider that allows you to implement these models without building them from scratch.
 It integrates with your authentication system, pulls identity data from bearer tokens (whether JWT or opaque), and evaluates access requests against policies you've defined.
 It also provides a UI and API to manage roles, attributes, relationships, and workflows in one place.